-Allow me a few focused questions interspersed with several brief and occasionally packed comments pertaining to my assignment-The Church as Mission-in order to establish a theological context and framework for my proposal: "The Church after the likeness of the Holy Trinity is the Church after the Missio Dei."
+Allow me a few focused questions interspersed with several brief and occasionally packed comments pertaining to my Conference assignment-The Church as Mission1- in order to establish a theological context and framework for my proposal: "The Church after the likeness of the Holy Trinity is the Church after the Missio Dei."

-God is a missionary God who is unchangeably faithful in 'sending' God's love.
+God is a missionary God2 who is unchangeably faithful in 'sending' God's love.
 The mission of God unveils the character of God.
 God's character is God's mission and vice versa because God is love.
 Consider the warp and woof of God's Story in Word and Event.
 From the very beginning of creation (human and non-human) to its fulfillment in the New Creation, is one astonishing tale of God 'sending' and 'breathing out' God's Word.
 God's character has been steadfast (hesed) in 'speaking' and 'embodying' His Word of condescending love.
 God spoke the Word by the breath (Spirit) of his mouth and the world came into being.
 And the world that came into existence by the very Word of God is the same Word that became flesh by the Spirit of God.
-This Word that became incarnate is God 'for us and our salvation' (Nicea).
+This Word that became incarnate 'for us and our salvation' (Nicea) is God: the Father, Son and Holy Spirit.
 The Triune God of Holy Scripture is a 'sending' God, a missionary God.

 Does the Church have a mission?
 What is the Church's mission?
 Can we properly understand the Mission (Purpose) of the Church apart from what the Church is (Being)?
-What does the biblical witness pronounce about the relation of the Church to the Gospel, and the ongoing penetration of God's Kingdom that is 'not yet' consummated in the New Creation?
-In what ways does the Church unwittingly eclipse the future of
+What does the biblical witness pronounce about the relation of the Church to the Gospel, and the ongoing penetration of God's Kingdom that is 'not yet' consummated in the New Creation?3 In

-&lt;sup>1 A most useful resource to this Conference theme is the work of J. C. Hoekendijk, The Church Inside Out, (Philadelphia: Westminster Press, 1969).
+1 A most useful resource to this Conference theme is the work of J. C. Hoekendijk, The Church Inside Out, (Philadelphia: Westminster Press, 1969).

-&lt;sup>2 Particularly helpful in thinking about the Mission of God: Christopher J. H. Wright, The Mission of God: Unlocking the Bible's Grand Narrative, (Downers Grove, Illinois: InterVarsity Press, 2006).
+2 Particularly helpful in thinking about the Mission of God: Christopher J. H. Wright, The Mission of God: Unlocking the Bible's Grand Narrative, (Downers Grove, Illinois: InterVarsity Press, 2006).
 Robert W. Jenson, Systematic Theology, volume 2, (Oxford: Oxford University Press, 1999), The Triune Identity, (Philadelphia: Fortress Press, 1982).

-&lt;sup>3 I share the eschatological orientation of ecclesiology in the works of Jurgen Moltmann, The Church in the Power of the Spirit, (San Francisco: Harper Collins Publishers, 1991); "The Trinity and the Kingdom," (Minneapolis, Minnesota: Fortress Press, 1993); Wolfhart Pannenberg, Systematic Theology, vol. 3, (Grand Rapids, Michigan: Wm.
-B. Eerdmans, 1998); Robert Jenson,

-God's kingdom with an overly realized eschatology?
+3 I share the eschatological orientation of ecclesiology in the works of Jurgen Moltmann, The Church in the Power of the Spirit, (San Francisco: Harper Collins Publishers, 1991); "The Trinity and the Kingdom," (Minneapolis, Minnesota: Fortress Press, 1993); Wolfhart Pannenberg, Systematic Theology, vol. 3, (Grand Rapids, Michigan: Wm.
+B. Eerdmans, 1998); Robert Jenson, The Knowledge of Things Hoped For, (Oxford: Oxford University Press, 1969); Carl Braaten, The Future of God, (New York: Harper & Row, 1969); Nikos A. Nissiotis, "Pneumatological Christology as a Presupposition of Ecclesiology," in Oecumenica: An Annual Symposium of Ecumenical Research, (Augsburg: Minneapolis, 1967); Dumitru Staniloae, Theology and the Church, (Crestwood, New York: St. Vladimir's Seminary Press, 1980); John D. Zizioulas, Being as Communion: Studies in Personhood and the Church, (Crestwood, New York: St. Vladimir's what ways does the Church unwittingly eclipse the future of God's kingdom with an overly realized eschatology?
 Why have we not always followed the Scriptures teaching that the Church is not the Gospel, nor is the Church the Kingdom of God?
 The Gospel instructs that the faithful posture of the Church is to lean into the future of God's Kingdom while it lives out the mission of the Gospel.